OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 The FPGA or AFU developer implements these interface abstractions in the AFU region (afu_main) of the design.

-For more information, refer to [Workload Developer Guide: OFS for Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.1-1/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach/).
+For more information, refer to [Workload Developer Guide: OFS for Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach/).

 #### **1.4.4 Platform Feature Discovery**

-This reference design comes with specific Intel FPGA drivers that are upstreamed to linux-dfl.
+This reference design comes with specific FPGA drivers that are upstreamed to linux-dfl.
 These drivers abstract the hardware and operating system specific details of the platform to the host.

 The FIM implements a device feature header (DFH) at the beginning of each host-discoverable feature in a linked list format that allows an FPGA platform driver running on the host to discover FME, port, and AFU features.